richard-eman/Todo-Full-Stack/scribbles.md

 oyes.should I and can I make functions to reuse them?
-(I meant in a new file) omake form component omake functions file for refactoring oMake priority show in TodoList without label (ie "Priority: oHigh" (label) vs "High Priority" (no label)) This is because if the user doesn't select priority, I want the field to be blank.
+(I meant in a new file) omake form component omake functions file for refactoring oMake priority show in TodoList without label (ie "Priority: High" (label) vs "High Priority" (no label)) This is because if the user doesn't select priority, I want the field to be blank.
 Less screen clutter. oyes.Can i send blank field to db (cause of json)?
-Add text to priority box when editing (it always loads blank). oCSS and make not ugly make buttons un-ugly
+Add text to priority box when editing (it always loads blank). oCSS and make not ugly
-Make like drawings.
+  Make buttons un-ugly(they're still pretty ugly).
+Follow drawings in notebook.
-have pages aswell as home page (the app i currently use is bloated with notes...) eh maybe not.Completed button
+Have seperate todo lists/pages aswell as home page/all notes (the app i currently use is bloated with notes...)
+Eh maybe not (Completed button).
+Making more of a notepad which is what I use most.
+Hopefully faster than my current app.
+Won't delete. will just check done?
-  Won't delete. will just check done? checklist option for tasks so you can make shopping lists etc Make it so that logged in boolean stops home button from going to landing page and instead, your todo list. make it so clicking todlist makes initial load make refresh button to call server again make api's return tasks that will replace what's in store (global state).
+Checklist option for tasks so you can make shopping lists etc Make it so that logged in boolean stops home button from going to landing page and instead, your todo list.
+Make it so clicking todlist makes initial load
+Make refresh button to call server again
+Make api's return tasks that will replace what's in store (global state).

+Have a think about what I want to make so I can actually finish this...

 ## Extra
 Check list